 Community Health Program at KU

-The Community Health program at the University of Kansas prepares students for career paths in a variety of community health settings.
+The bachelor's degree in Community Health at the University of Kansas prepares students for career paths in a variety of community health settings.
 The program is rigorous and dynamic and allows students who are passionate about health issues in a community setting to work with individuals to develop healthy attitudes and behaviors.
 Students in this program are interested in assessing community needs, planning and evaluating health programs; and looking to use creativity in the workplace as a professional.
 The program develops critical thinking and leadership skills in students.

 Benefits of the program include: